Welcome welcome my friend!

 And now yours if you want to join us!

-So a little about me… I’m a single mom with two teens.
-School, work, obligations but also lots of travel and fun closer to home.
+So a little about me… I’m a single mom of two teens.

 I’m also an artist, love photography and on different days I wear different caps to get stuff done.
 (I’m sure you have quite a collection of caps too)

-I close my eyes when I feel the wind in my hair, and daydream in front of pink sunsets.
-Trying new things in the kitchen is a weekend thing.
+I like to close my eyes when the wind blows and daydream in front of pink sunsets.

 And in general, we try to keep life simple.